I sometimes see announcements about new features being added or fixes being made to Office 2016. However, I don’t seem

 If you don’t have this section at all, you are using an MSI-based installation.

-The Current Channel is the official up-to-date stable release of Office 365.
+The Monthly Channel is the official up-to-date stable release of Office 365.
 This is where you want to be as someone that just wants to use the latest version of the Office software.

-Updates are released once a month and can contain new features that have been publicly tested by the Office Insiders and people in the First Release for Current Channel.
+As the name suggests, updates are released once a month and can contain new features that have been publicly tested by the Office Insiders and people in the Monthly Channel (Targeted).

-The Office Insider and First Release for Current Channel provides you early access to changes and new features that will most likely make it into the Current Channel release in about 1 or 2 months time.
+The Monthly Channel (Targeted) and Office Insider Channel releases give you early access to changes and new features that will most likely make it into the Monthly Channel release in about 1 or 2 months time.

 So if you don’t want to waste your time with these kind of surprises, it is best to remain in the Current Channel.

-The First Release for Deferred Channel contains the new features and fixes that will ultimately be added to the Deferred Channel.
+The Semi-annual Channel (Targeted) contains the new features and fixes that will ultimately be added to the Semi-annual Channel.

-Once a Deferred Channel release has been made available, the First Release for Deferred Channel will be set to the then Current Channel until another Deferred Channel release is made available.
-Therefor, this release can be up to 4 months behind the Current Release.
+Two months after a Semi-annual Channel release has been made available, the Semi-annual Channel (Targeted) will be set to the then Monthly Channel until another Semi-annual Channel release is made available.
+Therefor, this release can be up to 4 months behind the Monthly Channel.
 Updates for this channel are being released once a month.

-This build is recommended to be assigned to a select amount of people within a corporation that has decided to use the Deferred Channel.
+This build is recommended to be assigned to a select amount of people within a corporation that has decided to use the Semi-annual Channel.

-The Deferred Channel will only receive 3 updates per year and will receive the updates with a delay as well.
+The Semi-annual Channel will only receive 2 updates per year and will receive the updates with a delay as well.

-Before an update is released to the Deferred Channel, it is being held in the Fist Release for Deferred Channel for 4 months which itself is at least 2 months behind the Monthly Channel.
-This means that the Deferred Channel can be 4 to 8 months behind the Current Channel.
+Before an update is released to the Semi-annual Channel, it is being held in the Semi-annual Channel (Targeted) for 4 months which itself is at least 2 months behind the Monthly Channel.
+This means that the Semi-annual Channel can be 6 to 24 months behind the Monthly Channel.

-This Channel is only recommended for environments that can’t receive updates and feature changes all the time.
-One can consider this to be the equivalent of Windows 10 Enterprise LTSB.
+This Channel is recommended for environments that can’t receive updates and feature changes all the time.
+This release is supported for 18 months after its release.

 Detailed information about the Deferred Channel can be found in the TechNet article: Overview of update branches for Office 365 ProPlus.